joaotavora/fiasco/README.md

-Stefil
+Fiasco
 ======

-Stefil is a simple and powerful test framework for Common Lisp.
+Fiasco is a simple and powerful test framework for Common Lisp.

-There's a fairly outdated introduction [here][old-intro], but scroll down for a simple example demonstrating just few features.
+It's a fork of the great, but slightly abandoned, [Stefil][stefil] by Attila Lendvai, Tamás Borbély and Levente Mészáros.

 Up and running
 --------------